-[Source: The Journal of Infectious Diseases, full page: (LINK).
-Summary, edited.]
+[Source: Journal of Infectious Diseases, full page: (LINK).
+Abstract, edited.]

 Neuraminidase Inhibitors and Hospital Length of Stay: A Meta-analysis of Individual Participant Data to Determine Treatment Effectiveness Among Patients Hospitalized With Nonfatal 2009 Pandemic Influenza A(H1N1) Virus Infection